docker/docs/engine/userguide/eng-image/dockerfile_best-practices.md

 In addition, when you clean up the apt cache by removing `/var/lib/apt/lists` reduces the image size, since the apt cache is not stored in a layer.
-Since the `RUN` statement starts with `apt-get update`, the package cache will always be refreshed prior to `apt-get install`.
+Since the `RUN` statement starts with `apt-get update`, the package cache is always refreshed prior to `apt-get install`.

 > **Note**: The official Debian and Ubuntu images [automatically run `apt-get clean`](https://github.com/moby/moby/blob/03e2923e42446dbb830c654d0eec323a0b4ef02a/contrib/mkimage/debootstrap#L82-L105),